What is Section 504 of the Rehabilitation Act of 1973?

 HOW OFTEN SHOULD A STUDENT BE EVALUATED FOR PURPOSES OF SECTION 504?

-School districts must establish procedures for periodic evaluations of students with 504 plans.
-The Office of Civil Rights suggests evaluating students every three years or sooner if requested by the parents and/or teachers.
+Maynard Public School staff will evaluate students every three years or sooner if requested by the parents and/or teachers.

 WHO DETERMINES ELIGIBILITY?

-Each school district must appoint a section 504 coordinator to assist parents and the school.
+Each school has a 504 coordinator designated by the Principal to assist parents and the school.
 The eligibility decision must be made by a group of people including individuals that know the child, who can provide meaning to the evaluations, and can provide information regarding placement/accommodations options.
 Parents are not required members of this group.
 However, the parent must receive notice of the school’s proposed actions.

 WHAT KIND OF ACCOMMODATIONS/PLACEMENTS ARE AVAILABLE FOR STUDENTS WITH 504 PLANS?